lacistijo/Percolate/README.md

 * PercolationStats.java       -   Calculate the statistics with given trials
 * PercolationVisualizer.java  -   Visualize percolation on a site map

-> Backwash is not handled in this solution
+> NOTE: Backwash is not handled in this solution